Huzaifa4412/hackaton-Next_js/README.md

 - **Add-to-Cart Functionality**: Users can add, update, and remove items from their cart.
 - **Checkout Page**: Collects user data and securely sends it to Sanity CMS.
 - **Optimized Code**: Efficient and clean codebase designed for scalability.
-- **Storing Cart Data**: Storing cart data in a great user experience.
+- **Storing Cart Data**: Storing cart data on local Storage in a great user experience.
+- **Customer and Order Data**: When the user finishes the checkout process the customer data and order data came to Sanity CMS.

 ---